MoonbaseOtago/MoonbaseOtago.github.io/_posts/2021-11-28-core-architecture.md

 ![placeholder](/talk/assets/overview.svg "System Architecture")

 The core structure is a first-in-first out queue called the 'commitQ'.
-Instruction bundles are inserted in-order at one end, and removed in-order at the other end once they have been committed.
+Instruction-bundles are inserted in-order at one end, and removed in-order at the other end once they have been committed.

 While in the commitQ instructions can be executed in any order (with some limits like memory aliasing for load/store instructions).
 At any time, if a branch instruction is discovered to have been wrongly predicted, the instructions following it in the queue will be discarded.

+A note on terminology - previously I've referred to 'decode-bundle's which are a bunch of bytes fetched from the i-cache and fed to the decoders.
+Here we talk about 'instruction-bundle's which are a bunch of data being passed around through the CPU representing an instruction and what they can do - data in an instruction-bundle includes its PC its input/output registers, immediate constants, which ALU type it needs to be fed to, what operation will be performed on it, etc - You can think of the decoders as taking a decode-bundle and producing 1-8 instruction-bundles per clock to feed to the renamer.

 ### Registers and Register Renaming